-As a student in the program, you will engage with local community partners to make a positive contribution toward population health through the BNURS 424- Population-based Health in Community Practice course.
+As a student in the program, you will complete student practice hours out in the field with one of our community health partners in BNURS 424- Population-based Health in Community Practice.

-For this course, anticipate an average of 15 hours of coursework, lecture time and fieldwork per week.
+You will complete 52 practice hours in the field.
 For example, 6-7 hours in the field with the community partner and related projects are combined with 7-8 hours of class time and assignments per week.
-Remember to complete your Health & Safety requirements by the deadline so you can register for this course.
+Practice hours out in the field are required, and cannot be made up if you miss them.
+Health & Safety requirements must be completed in order to register for the course.

 Week-by-Week General Overview

 |Week prior to the start of the quarter

 ||Welcome and overview email from your faculty, with information on the available community partner options and projects.

 ||In-class preparation.
 Expect 5 hours of in-class time.
 Class time is scheduled by your faculty between the hours of 8:30 am -5:30 pm.
 Check your email and Canvas site for meeting time.

 |Continued in-class preparation for fieldwork site.
 Expect 5 hours of in-class time.
 Community partner fieldwork orientation may be combined with in-class lecture and activities.
 Expect to be at the community partner site orientation and in-class during the entire 8:30-5:30 time block.